puavous/lmad1/BeforeInstanssi2024.md

   + My own [design documents](http://users.jyu.fi/~nieminen/courselogo_plan.jpg)
-    for the 4k intro that was an intro to an intro course in graphics and later became this workshop.
-The course logo was a main 'asset' that needed careful thought.
+    for the 4k intro that was an intro to an intro course in graphics and later became the base code for this workshop.
+The course logo "TIEA311" was a main 'asset' that needed careful thought and consideration.
 Underneath there is once again a paper with a timeline or 'sync track'.

   Ideas happen in your mind.
 I recommend putting them on paper first.
 When we